 Other MySQL user accounts

-You can also create other MySQL user accounts; this is a good practice because it enables you to use different MySQL user accounts for different purposes.
-You can also create a root account with a restricted hostname, or limit privileges for your user accounts.
+You can also create other MySQL user accounts.
+This is a good practice because it lets you use different MySQL user accounts for different purposes.

 MySQL provides fine-grained privileges you can grant or remove for a user.
 This enables you to control what a user can do on your instance.